inkognitro/oas-tszod-gen/README.md

 and [openapi-zod-client](https://github.com/astahmer/openapi-zod-client) first.

 I coded my own solution because I wanted to
-- have separated functions and type definitions for each API endpoint in a single file
+- have separated functions and type definitions for each API endpoint in a single file with sub folders per context
 - be able to easily test these endpoint caller functions with exchangeable `RequestHandler` implementations
 - have automatically generated [Zod](https://zod.dev) schemas for any endpoint request data, which can be used for form validations